erik73/addon-mail/README.md

 ## About

-Important: This addon requires that the MariaDB addon is installed and running!
+Important: This app requires that the MariaDB app is installed and running!

-This addon is experimental, and provides a mailserver for your domain.
+This app provides a mailserver for your domain.
 It is also possible to configure additional email domains and accounts in the Postfixadmin web interface.